 About Cataract Eye Surgery at Clarus Eye Centre

 Our cataract surgeons have been trained at some of the most respected eye institutes in the country.
 Their expertise, experience and compassion make them some of the most trusted and well-respected ophthalmologists in the South Sound Region of Washington and beyond.
-When you choose Clarus, you're choosing excellence in cataract care.
+When you choose Clarus, you're choosing excellence in cataract eye surgery.
 Learn more below or schedule your cataract consultation today!

 Meet Our Cataract Surgeons